diderson/weather-app/readme.md

-# Movie Booking Application
+# Weather Application

-Built using Laravel 8 Framework/ HTML / CSS / JS / and MySQL.
-Simple booking system for movie ticket
+Built using Laravel 7 Framework/ HTML / CSS / JS / and MySQL.
+Simple app to get weather of a specific city.

-you can demo at: https://payfast.dipatek.net
+you can demo at: https://decisioningit.dipatek.net

 ## Local Development